jacobvinzent/JWT-with-.Net-on-Qlik-Sense-SaaS/README.md

-# Use JWT with Qlik Sensee SaaS and .NET#
+# Use JWT with Qlik Sense SaaS and .NET#

 ## Introduction ##
 This article describes how to generate a JSON Web Token (JWT) using .Net code (.Net Framework 4.6.1) in order to authenticate a user with Qlik Sense SaaS.